monarch-initiative/HpoWorkshop/docs/xspecies.rst

 * **(C)** Direct phenotype mapping.
 Given the phenotype(s) that describe a human disease, the corresponding phenotypes in mouse are inferred by means of computational reasoning using interspecies phenotype ontology analysis.
 In the example shown, the HPO term `Aortic stenosis <https://hpo.jax.org/app/browse/term/HP:0001650>`_ is defined on the basis of the PATO term `constricted <https://www.ebi.ac.uk/ols/ontologies/pato/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FPATO_0001847>`_ and `aortic valve <https://www.ebi.ac.uk/ols/ontologies/uberon/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FUBERON_0002137>`_  from the cross-species anatomy ontology UBERON.
 Similarly, the MPO term `aortic valve stenosis <http://www.informatics.jax.org/vocab/mp_ontology/MP:0006117>`_ is defined using the same PATO term constricted and aortic valve.
 Automatic reasoning therefore places the HPO term Aortic stenosis and the MPO term aortic valve stenosis in the direct vicinity of one another in a cross-species phenotype ontology.

-Monarch-Initiative
+Monarch Initiative
 ##################

-s.
 The `Monarch Initiative <https://monarchinitiative.org>`_ integrates information on genes, variants, genotypes, phenotypes and diseases in a variety of species, and allows powerful ontology-based search.
 [Shefchek KA, et al, Nucleic Acids Res.
 2020  `PMID:31701156 <https://pubmed.ncbi.nlm.nih.gov/31701156/>`_].
 In this exercise, we will explore how to use the Monarch Web app to explore the cross-species inference algorithms that are used in the Exomiser tool.
-The following Figure summarizes the cross species-matching approach'; for more details, please consult the Shefchek et al. paper.
+The following Figure summarizes the cross species-matching approach; for more details, please consult the Shefchek et al. paper.